PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 <br/><br/>

-# 3. Environment Overview
+## 2.1.
+Environment Overview
 ![Azure Ref Arch - Copy of Transit Common](https://user-images.githubusercontent.com/30934288/233354360-357df77a-0acc-409f-89e8-cd8b7b692a33.png)

-For this workshop we have automated the deployment of the lab environment and you will using an existing Panorama.
-The credentials to the Panorama will be provided during the Workshop.
+For this workshop we have automated the deployment of the lab environment and you will create a first a Panorama before we deploy the Environment.
+The Panorama will not directly connected to the Azure Environment what you deploy in a later stage.
 This is achieved via Terraform, that you will be launching as part of the lab over the Azure CLI.

 <br/>

-## 3.1.
-What You'll Do
+## 2.2.
+What You'll do in the whole Lab

+- Creat a Flex License Deployment profile in the CSP Portal
+  - Standard CDSS
+  - 3 x VM-300 with 4 vCPUs
+  - Panorama Serial Number
+- Deploy Panorama in any Public Cloud Provider.
+  - Make sure it has Internet Conectivity
+  - License the Panorama
+  - Basic Configuration of the Panorama
+    - Configure Software License Plugin
+    - Create Template / Template Stack and Device Group
+  - Validate the Deployment
-- Login into your Azure Account
+- Login into Your Azure Portal
 - Download GitHub Reposetority into you Azure Environment
 - Modifying Terraform code
 - Deploy the Azure resources required for the lab using Terraform
-- Configure Panorama
 - Deploy Spoke Ressource and configure Traffic routing
 - **TROUBLESHOOTING!!!!**
 - Create/Update Panorama Security Policies, NAT Policies, etc...

 <br/><br/>

+# 3. Activity 1: Deploy Panorama
+In this part you will deploy a single Panorama with a Public IP to garuantee internet connectivity and do a basic configuration of the Panorama.
+In the next step you will install the Software License plugin and configure it.

+## 3.1.
+What you'll need

-# 4. Activity 1: Lab Setup
+# 4. Activity 2: Deploy Azure environment

 ## 4.1.
 What you'll need